Who Was Crucified Next to Jesus?

 Timeless Lessons

-The lessons of Gestas' and Dismas' stories are timeless; they can be applied to our everyday life and habits even now.
-When at a crossroads of righteousness, there is always the opportunity to move towards the light of God and do the right thing; and after sin has been committed, there is always the chance to bear the consequences with grace, and then to ask for forgiveness.
+The lessons of Gestas' and Dismas' stories are timeless; they can be applied to our everyday lives and habits even now.
+When at a crossroads of righteousness, there is always the opportunity to move toward the light of God and do the right thing; and after sin has been committed, there is always the chance to bear the consequences with grace, and then ask for forgiveness.

 The Value of Dismas and Gestas’ Story for Parents and Teachers